nekesa-w/skillsmart_learningapp/README.md

-# CS_Project_I
- Skills Smart by Nicole & Terry
+# CS Project I by Nicole & Terry

 Skills Smart is a gamified life skills training web application.
 To install, please clone the repository on your device.